 Why Was Pilates Developed?

 Pilates was first developed by Joseph Pilates.
 As a child, Joseph suffered from asthma, rickets, and rheumatic fever.
 He developed a method of conditioning to overcome his ailments and it worked so well that he eventually became a competitive diver, skier, boxer, and gymnast.
 Over the years, his method caught the attention of countless athletes and dancers, including the New York City Ballet, tennis star Chris Evert, and members of the San Francisco 49ers.
 Today, Pilates is practiced by many looking to develop and maintain peak condition for optimum health.
 How does Pilates Work?
 In a nutshell, Pilates teaches people that effective exercise is about quality rather than quantity and that our bodies are integrated systems made up of interrelated parts.
 To truly target specific muscles or actually get joints to move properly means paying attention to efficient body mechanics.
 Strengthening muscles and improving joint mobility does not happen by doing more repetitions faster and harder.
 Pilates is not about numbers.
-Rather it is about positive physical changes occurring because people begin to understand how muscles and bones work together.
+Rather, it is about positive physical changes occurring because people begin to understand how muscles and bones work together.
 The strong, integrated, Pilates-trained body is built on awareness, attention to detail, and the realization that you must always work with your body rather than against.
 No pain, no gain has no place in a Pilates session.

 Who Benefits From Pilates?

 Pilates-based exercise can be adapted for just about anybody – from elite athletes to those looking to keep their bodies fit and healthy to people who may have injuries.
-Athletes and dancers use Pilates to stay highly tuned, injury free, and ready for peak performance.
+Athletes and dancers use the Pilates method to stay highly tuned, injury free, and ready for peak performance.
 For the general public, Pilates offers a refreshing change from more traditional types of exercise.
 You become stronger, more flexible, and rejuvenated WITHOUT jarring or straining your body in the process.
 For those in rehabilitation, Pilates is unsurpassed.
 The modified Pilates exercises are restorative, safe, and beneficial.

 Copyright 1999-2004 BodyHarmonics.
 All Rights Reserved.